 Overtime work by non-exempt employees requires approval in advance by the department head or a designated representative who has the authority to schedule work and approve overtime compensation.
 Non-exempt employees cannot be authorized to schedule or approve overtime work for themselves.
 Non-exempt employees cannot be authorized to work unpaid overtime.
 In circumstances where a part-time employee plans to work in more than one job for the same or other department(s), the employee’s supervisors should contact the local Human Resources office for consultation on both topics before implementation.
 In the event an employee works overtime without obtaining the prior approval of their supervisor, the overtime hours must be paid, but the failure of the employee to follow this provision can be addressed through corrective action.

 Departments finding it necessary to schedule overtime for one or more employees on a regular basis for six months or longer as the only means of meeting work requirements, must obtain approval in advance from the appropriate Vice President or Vice Provost.

-"Alternative work week" refers to a standard work week (40 hours) that is condensed into fewer than five full days.
+"Alternative work week" refers to a schedule that allows non-exempt employees to work a standard work week (40 hours) that is condensed into fewer than five full days.
 A common alternative work week schedule is four 10-hour days.

 Guidelines for Flexible Work Options.